fperegrinvs/SWProxy-plugins/README.md

 Will log runs and drops from Necro, Dragons, Giants, elemental halls and HoH.
 The outut filename is defined in the "log_runs_filename" parameter of swproxy.config

 ### Summon Logger
-Will log summons of any type of scroll, social and crystal.
+Will log summons of any type of scroll, including social and crystal summon.
 Does not work with individual monster pieces (from SD).
 Is currently untested with LS and L&D pieces.
 The outut filename is defined in the "log_summon_filename" parameter of swproxy.config